 With your wood glue and brad nailer, secure the back pieces to the stable.

 Step 7: Touch Up

-I'm not a fan of nail holes showing.
+I'm not a fan of the brad nail holes showing.
 So I used some pine colored wood filler to fill the holes on the top and side of the nativity set.

 Only use enough to fill the hole.
 Use the back of your thumb nail to push it into place and scratch any excess with the edge of your finger nail.
-Sounds like an odd method, but it works on pallets.
+Sounds like an odd method, but it works.